 Naturally, I suspected that Unity has added some audio processing pipeline and proceed to develop a Native Audio Plugin.

 Which helps, but more than half of the difference still remains!
-What else could be the difference between this simple Unity and XCode app?
-(Besides the possibility that my Native Audio plugin sucks) Thinking carefully, my app test sound on touch and turns out the real culprit is the touch handling.
+What else could be the difference between this simple Unity and Xcode app?
+Thinking carefully, my app test sound on touch and turns out the real culprit is the touch handling.

 I found that instead of using either polling